-HEC Media is here to help you stay entertained, educated, and cultured while social distancing.
-We’re regularly updating our curated list of the best “Stay Home” and livestream content from St. Louis organizations and institutions.
+HEC Media is here to help you stay entertained, educated, and cultured while social distancing the fall and winter.
+We’ll be regularly updating our curated list of the best “Stay Home” and livestream content from St. Louis organizations and institutions.
 And, of course, we’re always bringing new segments and shows to HEC Media’s side and educational content to Educate.Today.